Campaign of the Month: June 2014

 IVb – The Trojan Dominions

 The Trojans of Terramatrix are relatively untapped as a resource, though interest in investing in their exploitation is very low, when more easily accessible resources exist on Terramatrix itself.
-Nevertheless, their are rare resources waiting to be found, and this eventually led to the settlement of The Trojan Dominion of Cortez, in 2975 by the Sebastian clan.
-Their workers can be found throughout the local Trojan.
+Nevertheless, there were rare resources waiting to be found, and this eventually led to the settlement of The Trojan Dominion of Cortez, in 2975 by the Sebastian clan.
+Their workers can be found throughout the local Trojan, and have developed a unique, rather isolationist culture of their own.

 The citizens of the “Dominion of Cortez” are a small mining colony (around 2150 population) that remains a closely knit, self-sufficient collection of “belter” clans, that quietly exports their gold and other minerals under the aegis of the “Copper Reef” corporate brand.
 The community is centered on the Cortez asteroid habitat, and maintains an active and dynamic culture unique to the system, developed through its forced isolation.
 A large habitat structure, Cortez houses a people that have adapted to a lifetime of working in very-low gravity and micro-gravity environments.
 The older generations been rendered incapable of visiting any normal gravity environment without access to a wheelchair (much like many JumpShip pilots and crews).
 Its local culture has been in decline over the last few years, as its citizens move into the system looking for opportunities for education and to breathe fresh air and see an ocean under a warm, windy sky.